For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 Pro Tip: proximity is key when asking a question or posing a challenge to start your Dialogue.
 Give your visitors something they can get close to by targeting a specific geographical area, interest or group.
 The further a challenge is from someone, the less they are invested in it.

-Forestry Commission have many great examples of specific groups, areas and interests being asked for their input.
-As a national organisation they have approached their Dialogue in a targeted way, looking at certain forests and woodlands or even certain activities within those.
+Forestry Commission had many great examples of specific groups, areas and interests being asked for their input.
+As a national organisation they approached their Dialogue in a targeted way, looking at certain forests and woodlands or even certain activities within those.

 4. Ask for input on meaningful issues and give your participants the freedom to express their opinion

-Your site visitors are likely to feel more empowered to discuss the various subject areas when the issues are of relative importance.
+Your users are likely to feel more empowered to discuss the various subject areas when the issues are of relative importance.
 The more people feel passionate about the challenge you've set, the higher the response levels you will achieve.